Bootstrapping

 Bootstrapping has many meanings in the computer world.
 The most common meaning is now more commonly referred to as booting (i.e. the process of starting a computer).
 Bootstrapping a software or a programming language, however, generally means making it available on a computing platform starting from a very elementary level.

-In case of ordinary software, bootstrapping means not only compiling the program itself but also compiling/bootstrapping all of its software dependecies from the lowest level, including the operating system.
+In case of ordinary software, bootstrapping means not only compiling the program itself but also compiling/bootstrapping all of its software dependencies from the lowest level, including the operating system.
 The amount of computing resources (especially storage space and computing time) required for bootstrapping can be used to measure bootstrap complexity.

 Binary executables compiled for simple virtual machines can be used to help bootstrapping.
 A good idea might be to have a simple, easily retargettable C compiler available as this kind of executable.